ghostinlinux/AutoWrite/README.md

 ## write your program without typing

 ### Requirements
-> Install Python on your system
+> Install Python on your system,
 > Install pyautogui

 ### What to do?